VPT blog reader creates successful educational video series

 Educational videos that train people to use and maintain the equipment (or any product) of the sponsor company is a marketing technique that has blossomed under the opportunity of online video.

 Personally, I think it’s a great technique and the absolute definition of a win-win.
 Customers have easy access to free instructional videos about their purchases and sponsor companies to win customer loyalty and create positive brand awareness.
 With this being said, creating video content is not the only way to raise brand awareness.
-This may work for some, but even something as simple as having branded mugs made, producing flyers or even have staff wear branded hoodies could help spread the word about a business.
+This may work for some, but the idea of having branded mugs made, producing flyers or even have staff wear branded hoodies could help spread the word about a business.

 Hector becomes a video star and I get a nice email thanking me for all the great advice on how to make videos.
 I guess we need to call it a win-win-win-win!
 Now you get this inspiring blog post….Gosh, we’re all winning here.

 Most videos follow a formula and that’s ok.
 If that sounds boring and lacking creativity, not to worry.
 The creative elements come in the specific details that are added on top of the formula.
 Hector’s videos follow a good and standard format containing quality elements put together in a pleasing way.